iisshaun/iisshaun-port/content/pages/index.md

     variant: variant-a
     title: ''
     text: >+
-      I started my career with New Blood Interactive in 2014, worked over 5 years with RocketWerkz Studios and then nearly 3 years with my friends at Usual Suspects Studios.
+      I began my career with New Blood Interactive in 2014.
+After that, I spent over five years working with RocketWerkz Studios, contributing to a number of projects.
+Most recently, I’ve had the pleasure of working for nearly three years with my friends at Usual Suspects Studios, where I’ve continued to grow and expand my expertise in UI/UX design, programming, and over areas of game development.

       <br>